If you're looking for work on campus check out the Work Study Job Postings listed on the University's Student Financial Services site.

 Some additional information on summer research for DVM students include:

 - The Summer Career Oppotunities and Research Exploration (CORE) Program is an educational program offering summer research students the opportunity to experience exciting talks, attend round table discussions and network with DVMs with a variety of career paths, prepare a research poster and visit several research facilities.
 The program is open to DVM, BSc and other undergraduate students who are working on summer research projects at OVC.
 Registrations are due in May.
 Students present an oral presentation of their research plans in May, and a summary of their work in August by presenting a poster in a conference style setting.
-SLRP does not provide funding, it is open to all summer researchers at OVC.
-NB This is not a FUNDING program but a program open to students working at OVC over the summer.
+The Summer CORE Program does not provide funding, it is open to all summer researchers at OVC.

 There are many ways to gain additional veterinary experience outside the classroom: